Star Awards 2016: Top 10 Most Popular Female Artistes

 The Top 10 Most Popular Female Artistes are decided by telepoll and online voting, which carries a 50% weightage of the combined total score each.
 The telepoll lines were announced on 3 March 2015 in a press conference at Mandarin Orchard Singapore, along with the Top 10 Most Popular Male Artistes.
 Voting for the Female Artistes opened from 4 March, and ended at 8:30 pm on 17 April.

-The nominees are listed in telepoll line order.
-The results of the Top 10 awards are not in any rank order.